gauravleo40/Data-Science-Content-for-beginners/Python Programming/02 Anaconda Installation for Offline IDE.md

 > 🌱 *Your offline coding environment is where real projects begin.
 If you’ve made it this far, you're already on the path to becoming a capable programmer.*

-> 🔧 *Next up: Let’s explore how to use the IDEs you just installed — and build something exciting!*
+> 🔧 *Next up: Let’s learn some of the Python Programming fundamentals, that will allow you to write your own codes !*

 ---